10 November, 2023

 Disclaimer: The information provided in this article is intended for informational purposes only.
 It is not meant to be a substitute for professional advice or guidance.

-“As President of The Barnes Firm, I have dedicated my career to achieving justice in hundreds of cases for the victims of injuries caused through the fault of others.
-Additionally, I have been honored to have been elected by my peers to serve as president of the WNY Trial Lawyers Association.”
+Richard Barnes: “As President of The Barnes Firm, I have dedicated my career to achieving justice in hundreds of cases for the victims of injuries caused through the fault of others.
+Additionally, I have been honored to have been elected Best Lawyer and a Super Lawyer”

 Years of Experience: 30+ years